 Do not collect urine during menstruation.

-This organic acid test measures more than 55 organic compound levels in urine produced by the body as part
+This organic acids test measures more than 55 organic compound levels in urine produced by the body as part

 of many vital biochemical pathways.
 A defect in a particular pathway can result in either accumulated or